Contributions to Support the Aboriginal Economic Development Strategic Partnerships Initiative: Terms and Conditions

 4.1 Eligible Recipients

 Eligible recipients under the SPI include:

 - Qulliit Nunavut Status of Women Council;

-- Aboriginal for profit and not-for-profit corporations, partnerships, associations, co-operatives and institutions which are majority owned and controlled by Aboriginal people; and
+- Indigenous for profit and not-for-profit corporations, partnerships, associations, co-operatives and institutions which are majority owned and controlled by Indigenous people;

 4.2 Eligible Initiatives and Projects

 - pre-feasibility and feasibility studies; diagnostic studies; environmental evaluations; information gathering; proposal development; market assessments; strategic, business and financial planning; community economic development planning; negotiations; and research activities;